 - 1600 Lake and Streambed Alteration Agreement with Department of Fish and Wildlife (DFW): Application, Fee Schedule, and Instructions

-- 401 Certification with Regional Water Quality Control Board (RWQCB): Application, Fee Calculator
+- 401 Certification Application information with SF Regional Water Quality Control Board (RWQCB): Click HERE, Fee Calculator

 - California Environmental Quality Act (CEQA): Information on CEQA, Guidelines and Statues (2014)